 The non-exclusive right to approve reproduction of the Work or portions thereof in non-profit legal publications and in promotional materials;

-The right to permit reproduction of the Work or abstracts thereof in computer-assisted legal research services (e.g. Westlaw); and
+The right to permit reproduction of the Work or abstracts thereof in computer-assisted legal research services (e.g. Fastcase); and

 The right to use Author’s name, biographical data, and likeness in connection with promotion of the Work.

 SBNM shall have the right to edit the Work (and any revisions or supplements thereto) in any manner it deems necessary for publication provided that the meaning is not materially altered.
-Decisions regarding editing and publication are solely within the discretion of the SBNM board of editors or the editor, who may make changes to the original submission.
+Decisions regarding editing and publication are solely within the discretion of the SBNM Communications Advisory Committee or the Editor, who may make changes to the original submission.

 SBNM shall have the exclusive right to determine whether to publish the Work.
 If SBNM decides to publish the Work, SBNM shall have the exclusive right to determine when and how to publish the Work.